lgbt-foundation/whitepaper/pinkpaper.md

  * Using a cryptocurrency running on an appropriately decentralized blockchain network will provide members of the LGBT community with a level of pseudonymity not available to them in traditional payment methods (such as credit cards).
 This will give LGBT community members in less friendly countries access to products and services that they would not previously have had access to.
  * Having a cryptocurrency dedicated to the LGBT community will mobilize the masses of this community into a tangible, global economic network.
 Through the presence of the cryptocurrency, the community can raise awareness and measure its impact on businesses, charities and boycotts.
 The high affinity of LGBT people to sympathetic causes, even if these projects are less ‘user-friendly’ will allow this cryptocurrency to bridge the gap between the current technical cryptocurrency community and mainstream adoption.
  * Using a cryptocurrency, LGBT community members can easily fund charities anywhere in the world for LGBT-related causes.
 The cryptocurrency will bypass traditional transaction processing bureaucracy and costs, with the savings effectively being passed onto those who need the funds most.
 Also, a cryptocurrency can prevent funds from easily being seized by governments.
 The cryptocurrency also provides the opportunity for funds generated in the network from standard activities (such as payment transactions) to be directed to charities.

+### Opportunity for cryptocurrency

+The LGBT community shows a great affinity for projects and causes that support the push for equal rights.
+Its collective spending power is as yet poorly understood, but even at lower estimates comprises a significant portion of the total global spending power.
+With its untapped economic power, and it already identifying as a worldwide movement, the LGBT community provides the ideal environment to establish a global cryptocurrency that supports its goals.

 ## Introducing the LGBT Token